 Darlene is a member of the Elizabeth Maddox Roberts Poetry Society, the Adair County Genealogical Society, the Mysterium Society, the Green County Genealogical Society and the New River Band of the Catawba Nation.

-Darlene's writing and paintings blend her heritage and talent to show the world a different Appalachia, the Appalachia where mist rises over the Cumberland Falls or a sunset paints the Smokey Mountains pink and gold, where light dances on the glass surface of Green River Lake, sparkling like pixie dust.
-Darlene portrays Appalachia alive, like a "woman," beautiful, strong, sexy, earthy and elegant.
+Darlene's works blend her heritage and talent to show the world a different South, a different Appalachia, a different Indigenous America, the Appalachia where mist rises over the Cumberland Falls or a sunset paints the Smokey Mountains pink and gold, a South where light dances on the glass surface of Green River Lake, sparkling like pixie dust, and an Indigenous America where a young woman greets the mornings with songs of her ancestors and goes through her days full of power, poetry and hope..
+Darlene portrays Southern Appalachia alive, like a "woman," beautiful, strong, sexy, earthy and elegant.
 She paints with oils and with words.

 "This is a poet with a deep sense of not only nature but spirit.
 She brings rich native tradition into play...in language that is strict and pure....This poet understand the relationship...between word and thing."
 Jay Parini